 - Development of varicose veins

-- Problem in venous drainage system due to lymph node removal.
+- The problem in the venous drainage system due to lymph node removal.

 - IV induced phlebitis.